OfficeDev/generator-office/docs/contributing.md

 Typos are embarrasing!
 Most PR's that fix typos will be accepted.
 In order to make it easier to review the PR, please narrow the focus instead of sending a huge PR of fixes.

 ## Reporting Bugs & Issues
-If you have any bugs or issues with the generator.
-Please submit them in the [Issues](/OfficeDev/generator-office/issues) for this repo.
+If you have any bugs or issues with the generator, please submit them in the [Issues](/OfficeDev/generator-office/issues) for this repo.

 ## Commit Messages